 It’s your first time playing online bingo and you are poised for play.
-Your heart is pounding, and your eyes are peeled.
-The only question is… where do you start?
+You are presented with three options: 75 ball, 80 ball, or 90 ball bingo.
+The big question, of course, is where do you start?

-If you’re a fast-paced gamer, for instance, you may want to give 75-ball bingo a try.
-If longer games with larger jackpots are your preference, then 90-ball bingo could be for you.
+It all depends on your preference of play.
+For instance, if you’re a fast-paced gamer, you may want to give 75-ball bingo a try.
+If longer games with larger jackpots are more your style, then 90-ball bingo could be for you.

-Want to know more about these three popular bingo games?
+Want to know more about 75, 80 and 90 ball bingo games?
 We have all the answers for you here!

 This game is played on cards with 5×5 grids, using numbers from 1 to 75.
 As the centre is marked as ‘free’ on each card, there are a total of 24 numbers on every card.
 Players can keep track of their numbers by following the column headings, which spell out the word ‘BINGO’.